peterhaldbaek/mt-latlon/README.md

 ### LatLon.intersection(p1, brng1, p2, brng2)

-Returns the point of intersection of two paths defined by point and bearing.
-Null is returned if no unique intersection is defined.
+Returns the point of intersection of two paths defined by point and bearing. `null` is returned if no unique intersection is defined.
 (see http://williams.best.vwh.net/avform.htm#Intersection)

 - __p1__ (LatLon) First point